prolic/HumusAmqp/docs/articles/exchanges.rst

 this property is set by a publisher, its value must be the same as the name of the user used to open the connection.
 If the user-id property is not set, the publisher's identity is not validated and remains private.

-.. note:: Validated user id not yet implemented in HumusAmqp.

 Publishing Callbacks and Reliable Delivery in Distributed Environments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~